Courage-1984/Dataset-Forge/docs/README_full.md

 **Troubleshooting:**

+- Install VapourSynth _before_ getnative or any requirements that depend on it.
 - If getnative fails to import, check that VapourSynth is installed and on your PATH.
-- Install VapourSynth _before_ getnative or any requirements that depend on it.
+- Also make sure directory containing `vsrepo.py` and the plugin's folder containing the `.dll`s are also on your PATH.

 ---

-## 3. python-magic (for directory utilities)
+## 3. python-magic (for `Enhanced Directory Tree`)

 **Windows users:** You must install both the Python packages and the required DLLs.